Vasuji/CarND-Behavioral-Cloning/writeup_template.md

 #### 3. Creation of the Training Set & Training Process

-I used the data available at Udacity(link).
+I used the data made available by Udacity.
 It consist of three types of images: center, right and left as shown below:

 | Left          | Center        | Right  |